lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ---
 During my stay in Tübingen, hiking was one of my favourite activities and I have to say the surrounding area was perfect for that.

-Therefore, I created a collection of all the hikings I did and I also selected some of the best and they will be immediately presented as Top Hikings.
+Therefore, I created a collection of all the hikes I did and I also selected some of the best and they will be immediately presented as Top Hikes.
 Enjoy!

-### Top Hiking:
+### Top Hike:

-### Top Hiking:
+### Top Hike:

-### Top Hiking:
+### Top Hike:

 {{< strava src="7719807992" >}}

-### Top Hiking:
+### Top Hike: